 - a.
-An updated roster and complete schedule for each sport is available on the athletics website www.gomightymacs.com at all times throughout the academic year.
-There will be schedule changes and roster changes throughout the season.
-Faculty are encouraged to refer to the athletics website with any questions or to reach out to the athletic director directly.
-A student-athlete must inform his/her instructor one week in advance of the date of the class he/she will miss. - b.
+The athletic director will forward a complete roster and schedule to all faculty at the start of each sport season. - b.
+A student-athlete must inform his/her instructor one week in advance of the date of the class he/she will miss. - c.
 The instructor will be presented an intercollegiate Athletic Participation Class Absence Form.
 Using this form, the instructor will indicate the assignment to be completed in order to compensate for the missed classroom time.
 All homework assignments and projects should be submitted prior to leaving for the competition.
 This assignment shall not be in excess of the subject matter covered during the student athlete's absence.
-Also, the next class session assignment, as well as any other future assignments, shall be included. - c.
+Also, the next class session assignment, as well as any other future assignments, shall be included.

+- d.
 The student-athlete will prepare the assignment by the next regularly scheduled classroom session. - Should the student-athlete fail to satisfactorily complete the assignments, the instructor may lower the assignment grade accordingly. - Should a student-athlete be charged a class absence for failure to adequately prepare his/her athletic absence form, he/she will have this absence subtracted in the same manner as a regular class absence.
-Furthermore, the student-athlete's coach may impose a penalty (i.e., game suspension).
+Furthermore, the student-athlete's coach may impose a penalty (i.e. game suspension). - e.

-d.
 A student-athlete who misses a scheduled class test to represent Immaculata in intercollegiate athletic competition will be granted the opportunity to take said test at a time that does not preclude athletic competition.
 The instructor, using reasonable consideration, shall determine when said examination will be held.
 Should the instructor elect not to proctor the test, then he/she indicates on the athletic absence form the method of procuring the test as well as the method of returning it to the instructor.
 It is understood that neither penalty nor added credit shall be attributed to any examination taken in this manner